How the operation itself becomes a system.

 The career ladder

-Career paths that map to the seven functions of CX operations.
+Career paths that map to the seven functions of CX operations, designed for the work humans actually do now (which is, by definition, the hardest 20%).
 Senior agents have somewhere to go.
 Promotion criteria are operational, not political.

 - Paths mapped to the seven functions